academie-de-espee/earl-marshal/training/rapier-marshal.md

    * As above, but also:
    * A higher standard applies as the addition of percussive cuts requires a greater degree of skill to ensure safety for the fighter and opponents
    * Authorizing fighter must demonstrate the ability to conduct attacks in series, incorporating multiple blows and/or feints
-   * Authorizing fighter must demonstrate a defense capable of protecting against complex attacks such as described above
+   * Must demonstrate a defense capable of protecting against complex attacks such as described above
    * Must show control over the weapon and the power generated when throwing form specific blows.
    * For spear, must show control when abruptly charged by their opponent.